elixir-europe/rdmkit/pages/national_resources/no_resources.md

 <!-- Some of these tools come from international providers (e.g. DMPonline), some are national services, such as EasyDMP (Sigma2) and sikt’s DMP tool. -->

 ELIXIR Norway provides access to a [national instance of the Data Stewardship Wizard (DSW)](elixir-no.ds-wizard.org/).
 This is an internationally developed tool which has been adapted to better suit the needs of Norwegian researchers, PIs and institutions.
-DSW provides templates which are compliant  with all different funder regulations and offers machine-actionable DMP exports in addition.
+DSW provides templates which are compliant  with all different funder regulations, is [recommened by RCN](https://www.forskningsradet.no/en/Adviser-research-policy/open-science/open-access-to-research-data/) and offers machine-actionable DMP exports in addition.
 To facilitate the adoption of best-practises, the ELIXIR-NO DSW instance also provides a collection of exemplar DMPs.
 These DMPs contain partially prefilled with domain-specific recommendations amd can be used as  a starting point for own projects.

 ## Life science-specific infrastructures/resources